 There are many people, often very generous and kind people, who are engaged in the TNR process.
 Sometimes they are criminalised for their activities because part of the TNR processes includes feeding feral cats and when you feed feral cats people argue that you proliferate the “feral cat problem” because you encourage them to come around.
 And when they come around into your backyard or the area where you live it upsets people, causing clashes between people with different ideas.
 This can sometimes lead to criminal proceedings.
 You can see that the feral cat is a contentious issue and their existence polarises whole neighbourhoods and the legislators of local governments.

 In Western countries, the demarking trenches between the warring parties in the feral cat debate usually separates the establishment and the rich on one side who, in general, want to eradicate them and the gentle, caring and intelligent women on the other side who prefer to treat feral cats in a humane manner.
 There are notable exceptions, one of whom is the co-founder of Apple, Inc, Steve Wozniak.
-He presented this video in 2007, which is a long time for a video on the internet:

 Today, in the USA, there are many debates taking place in council chambers at state and county level on the subject of how to deal with feral cats.
 The debates often center around legislation to force more responsible cat ownership with the intention of lessening the number of abandoned cats and whether to fund and promote TNR or, rarely, to try and eradicate the feral cat.

 Feral cats get the same sort of diseases that domestic cats get although not much research has been conducted on feral cat health.
 Feral cats are more exposed to rabies than domestic cats but the dangers of contracting rabies from a feral cat are often grossly exaggerated by people who dislike cats.
 Often feral cats get a bad press partly because reporters are insufficiently educated about them.